nasa-gibs/worldview/config/default/common/config/metadata/stories/hls_intro/step004.md

 As seen from this HLS grid, the project focuses on surface reflectance over land masses, but will also include coastal zones and inland water.

-(show HLS grid)
+Each grid cell represents an area with a potential satellite observation.